Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

   }
 {{/docs-snippet}}

 This schema is consistent with ember-data, JSON:API spec, and ember-model-validator.

-When an error is present ember foxy-forms will add error classes to the forms / fields.
+### scrollToFirstVisibleError

+You can configure a form to scroll its first field with an error into view on failed submission.
+Using the scrollToFirstVisibleError options.
 ## Automatic Submission Mode

 When in automatic submission mode, the form will automatically trigger the submission action when a change is committed